MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 ### Download

 `Microsoft.PowerToys.Configure` is [installed alongside PowerToys](install.md).
-Depending on the installer type, it is installed as follows:
+Depending on the installer type, it's installed as follows:

 - For the per-user install scope, the module is located in `%USERPROFILE%\Documents\PowerShell\Modules\Microsoft.PowerToys.Configure`.
 - For the machine-wide install scope, it is found in `%ProgramFiles%\WindowsPowerShell\Modules\Microsoft.PowerToys.Configure`.